Tariq Ramadan

-Tariq Ramadan (طارق رمضان, [tˤaːriq ramadˤaːn]; born 26 August 1962) is a Swiss Muslim academic, philosopher, and writer.
-He was a professor of contemporary Islamic studies at St Antony's College, Oxford and the Faculty of Theology and Religion, University of Oxford, but since 2018 has been taking an agreed leave of absence due to being held in prison following two rape allegations.
-He is a visiting professor at the Université Mundiapolis in Morocco.
-He is also a senior research fellow at Doshisha University in Japan.
+Tariq Ramadan (طارق رمضان, [tˤaːriq ramadˤaːn]; born 26 August 1962) is a Swiss Muslim academic, philosopher, writer and convicted rapist.
+He was a professor of contemporary Islamic studies at St Antony's College, Oxford and the Faculty of Theology and Religion, University of Oxford.
+He is a senior research fellow at Doshisha University in Japan and a visiting professor at the Université Mundiapolis in Morocco.
 He was a visiting professor at the Faculty of Islamic Studies at Hamad Bin Khalifa University in Qatar, and used to be the director of the Research Centre of Islamic Legislation and Ethics (CILE), based in Doha.
-He is a member of the UK Foreign Office Advisory Group on Freedom of Religion or Belief.
-He was elected by Time magazine in 2000 as one of the seven religious innovators of the 21st century and in 2004 as one of the 100 most influential people in the world and by Foreign Policy readers (2005, 2006, 2008–2010, 2012–2015) as one of the top 100 most influential thinkers in the world and Global Thinkers.
 Ramadan describes himself as a "Salafi reformist".